7 Effective Natural Remedies For Chin Hair Removal

 - White peony: It is a popular remedy in traditional Chinese medicine.
 It has a compound called paeoniflorin that not only inhibits the production of testosterone but also helps convert testosterone into estrogen.
 It can help you with your PCOS symptoms but whether it has any effect on hirsutism needs to be seen.18

 - Black cohosh: It too has been known to help with reducing the effects of androgens and help with menopause symptoms.
 But its effect on hirsutism needs to be further researched.
 Black cohosh is a no-no if you have liver disease.19

 - Chaste tree: A standardized extract of chaste tree is known to have anti-androgenic effects.
 However, it can also interfere with the hormonal balance.

 - Red reishi: Red reishi mushroom has anti-androgenic properties.
 It inhibits the function of 5-alpha reductase and lowers the level of DHT.
-However, there has been no research on the direct effect of red reishi on hirsutism.20
+While this sounds promising, there has been no research on the direct effect of red reishi on hirsutism.20

 - Green tea: Drinking or applying green tea on your hairy areas may also have a beneficial effect.
 Green tea contains catechins (epigallocatechin-3-gallate and epicatechin-3-gallate), which selectively inhibit the action of 5-alpha reductase.21

 Remember that chin hair does not merely mar your appearance and self-confidence, it may indicate a health condition that needs to be fixed immediately.
 There are no quick fixes.
 If the root cause is PCOS, as it is most of the cases, you need to follow the right diet and exercise regularly.
 Before using any of these natural remedies, have a word with your doctor, especially if you are pregnant or breastfeeding.